kobosung4756/kobosung4756.github.io/_pages/Projects.md

 </p>

 ---
-(Jan.
-2022 - Jan.
-2024) Navigation System Research Group for Core Technology Research Program for Unmanned Systems: Development of Indoor and Outdoor Integrated Navigation Technology for Operating in Unknown and Harsh Environments supported by **NRF**.
+**(Jun.
+2020 - May.
+2024)** Navigation System Research Group for Core Technology Research Program for Unmanned Systems: Development of Indoor and Outdoor Integrated Navigation Technology for Operating in Unknown and Harsh Environments supported by **NRF**.

 > contents
 <p align="center">